amichnia/Swift-framework-with-private-ObjC-example/README.md

 }
 ```

 > **Note:** In Swift part, MyPrivateClass is a protocol, while in ObjC it is a class.
+It might seem ambiguous, but I wanted to keep same names on both sides.

-Factory above would be exposed to Objective-C in the same way as the MyPrivateClass Protocol definition (so internally).
+Factory above would be exposed to Objective-C in the same way as the `MyPrivateClass` Protocol definition (so internally).

-The one last thing that needs to be done is to register Objective-C class to be used by factory.
-We need to do it before it could possibly be used.
+The one last thing that needs to be done is to register the Objective-C class to be used by the factory.
+We need to do it before we could use it.

 Luckily, Obj-C runtime has something just up to the job: